Official websites use .gov

 __ You are restricted to your residence every day from ________ to _______ or as directed by the supervising officer (curfew).

-__You are restricted to 24-hour-a-day lockdown your residence except for employment; education; religious services; medical, substance abuse, or mental health treatment; attorney visits; court appearances; court-ordered obligations; or other activities as preapproved by the officer (home detention).
+__(Pretrial) You are restricted to your residence at all times except for employment; education; religious services; medical, substance abuse, or mental health treatment; attorney visits; court appearances; court-ordered obligations; or essential leave activities as preapproved by the officer (home detention).

 __ You are restricted to your residence at all times except for medical necessities and court appearances or other activities specifically approved by the court (home incarceration).

-[You shall pay ____ (all, part, or none) of must pay the costs of the program as directed by the Court and/or supervising officer.]
+[You shall pay ____ (all, part, or none) of must pay the costs of the program, including equipment loss and damage, as directed by the Court and/or supervising officer.]

 For persons who receive LM as a condition of pretrial release, the installation must be completed on the same day as the court orders bail or the same day the individual is released from custody, unless the court approves a delay.

-For persons who receive LM in the post-conviction phase of their federal case, officers should install the LM equipment as soon as possible but not later than 10 business days from the court’s order.
-LM equipment for higher risk post-conviction participants, including persons convicted of, or who have a history of, sex offenses and any participant with a history of violence, should be installed immediately or as soon practicable.
-Participants in the FLM programs should have their LM equipment installed immediately upon release from prison or a halfway house.
+For persons who receive LM in the post-conviction phase of their federal case, officers should install the LM technology as soon as possible but not later than 10 business days from the court’s order.
+LM technology for higher risk post-conviction participants, including persons convicted of, or who have a history of, sex offenses and any participant with a history of violence, should be installed immediately or as soon practicable.
+Participants in the FLM programs should have their LM technology installed immediately upon release from prison or a halfway house.

-During any instance of delay of a home visit following an in-office installation due to long-distance travel or after-hours safety concerns, the supervising officer may place the transmitter/tracker on the participant in the office, and the participant may be authorized to complete the receiver/base station installation at the participant’s residence (self-installation), with management approval.
-Under procedural guidance endorsed by the Criminal Law Committee, the officer is required to conduct a home visit to verify proper installation within 48 hours or the next business day.
-For lower risk cases, officers have up to 10 days to conduct the home visit.
+During any instance of delay of a home visit following an in-office installation due to long-distance travel or after-hours safety concerns, the supervising officer may place the transmitter/tracker on the participant in the office, and the participant may be authorized to complete the receiver/base station installation at the participant’s residence (self-installation), with supervisory approval.
+Under procedural guidance endorsed by the Criminal Law Committee, the officer is required to conduct a home visit to verify proper installation within 10 business days (excluding high-risk participants, sex offenders, and/or persons charged with a sex offense and participants with an identified third-party risk.
+In these cases, a same-day residence assessment is required, unless staffed and waived by a supervisor).

 Maintaining Contact with Persons on Location Monitoring

 Under procedural guidance endorsed by the Criminal Law Committee, the supervising officer is required to conduct a personal community contact with the person on LM every 30 calendar days.
-This personal contact is necessary to inspect the monitoring equipment and obtain substantive information from individuals in the community who can best provide insight into the participant’s activities, behavior, and overall compliance with the program regulations and conditions of supervision.
-For lower risk monitoring cases, in which the participant poses no threat of harm to the community, the 30-day personal community contact may be waived for up to six months with management permission, and if the participant is in full compliance.
+This personal contact is necessary to inspect the monitoring equipment, verify equipment functionality, collect verifications, and obtain substantive information from individuals in the community who can best provide insight into the participant’s activities, behavior, and overall compliance with the program regulations and conditions of supervision.
+For lower risk monitoring cases, in which the participant poses no threat of harm to the community, the 30-day personal community contact may be waived for up to six months with supervisory permission, and if the participant is in full compliance.

 Monitoring Location Monitoring and Responding to Alerts